 Using the Access Token

-You can now generate and use the access token for each API access call into your Controller by generating the token through one of the following:
+You can generate and use the access token for each API access call into your Controller by generating the token through one of the following means:

-- Administration UI: These tokens are usually long-lived and have a longer expiration time.
-They can be generated by the account administrator and distributed to parties/teams who need to access the Controller but do not want to refresh such tokens too frequently.
+- Administration UI: These tokens usually have a longer expiration.
+The account administrator can generate and distribute to parties/teams who need Controller access, but do not want to refresh such tokens frequently.

-- API: These tokens are usually short-lived and have a relatively short expiration time.
-They are typically generated and refreshed regularly by a program before expiration.
-These tokens are visible from the UI, and are not individually tracked and managed.
+- API: These tokens usually have a relatively short expiration.
+The program generates and refreshes regularly before expiration.
+These tokens are visible from the UI and are not individually tracked and managed.